vacuumlabs/react-custom-validation/README.md

 #### `submit`

+It is recommended to call this function on form submit.
+It internally waits until the form validity calculation is finished and calls one of the provided
-Can be used to prevent invalid data submission.
-The function takes in two arguments, a function that is called in case the form validity is `true`, and a function that is called in case the form validity is `false`.
-Both arguments are optional, defaulting to empty functions.
+handlers: `onValid` in case the form validity is `true` or `onInvalid` in case the form validity is `false`.
+If the validity of the form is known already when user clicks on the submit button, the `onValid` (or `onInvalid`) handler is called right away.
+Both, `onValid` and `onInvalid` arguments are optional, defaulting to empty functions.

 Example of usage:
 ```